linode/docs/docs/guides/databases/redis/using-redis-scan-commands/index.md

 Here are the four commands, each accompanied by a description of the kind of collection it covers:

-- `SCAN` iterates over the keys in the current database.
+- `SCAN` iterates over all the keys in the current database.

 - `SSCAN` iterates over the elements in a given set.